 Overall there was much food for thought and I look forward to the next development in the shared services project.

 Well… it’s probably quite hard to get to the truth of the matter but here at Lancaster we are trying to find out what researchers really think.
-This is crucial for developing and improving our services and vital for
+This is crucial for developing and improving our services and vital for delivering the service our researchers want.

 We are one of the organisations taking part in the JISC RDM Shared Services pilot and you can read their take on the work being done here.
 With JISC’s help we undertook a researcher survey to find out a bit more about the kinds of research data which were being produced, how the data were (or weren’t) being managed and researcher attitudes towards their data.